Last Updated on January 14, 2022 by Grow with Bovees

 There are only a few occasions when you may want to sift your finished compost to ensure a fine, uniformly textured product.
 Lumpy compost or rocks are no problem for use as mulch around trees and shrubs and among ground covers.
 In fact, the coarser texture may look better and will certainly last longer.

 However, compost should be finely textured when mixed with store bought potting soil for outdoor container plants, and likewise when added to indoor potting mix for your houseplants.
 A top dressing of compost on a lawn should also be even-textured.
 In these situations, a sifter is a big help.

 There are commercial sifters available, and occasionally they can be found at retail garden center outlets.
 They are also very easy to build yourself from 1/4” or 1/2” wire mesh or hardware cloth.
 Choose from several types: a hand sifter, a high-volume sifter, and a garden cart sifter.

 For those who are planning to produce large quantities of compost, a large sifter frame is the best choice.
 This can be easily constructed in a 2′ square with 1/4” mesh.
 By propping it at a 45° angle to the ground, you can simply push shovelfuls of compost through it and catch the fine compost on a tarp beneath it.

-Remember, decomposition is a process that takes place when conditions are right, regardless of whether you have tools and equipment.
-However, many tools make the process easier, especially for those who are impatient or not as mobile.
+Remember, decomposition is a process that takes place when conditions are right, regardless of whether you have proper tools and equipment.
+However, many composting tools make the process easier, especially for those who are impatient or not as mobile.